Vectorworks/developer-scripting/Function Reference/Functions/GetFName.md

 ```

 ## Remarks
-See also: [[VS:GetFPathName]], which returns the fully qualified path of the active document.
+See also: [GetFPathName](GetFPathName.md), which returns the fully qualified path of the active document.

 ## Version
 Availability: from All Versions